‘We care’ – A day in the life of a Prestige Nursing + Care Carer

 - Caring, compassionate and attentive

-Darren Housden, UK Business Development Manager, Comfort Keepers UK, said:
+Darren Housden, UK Business Development Manager, Prestige Nursing + Care UK, said:

 “We pride ourselves in our staff – each care worker is recruited and trained to deliver an exceptional level of care, whilst benefiting from loyalty and incentive programmes.
 With a five-stage recruitment process and a thorough hands-on training programme for our care workers, we offer a consistently premium quality service.
 Moreover, we invest in our staff and only recruit those who have a genuine desire to help others, who are a proud part of our family, and yours.”